Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 An oxymoron combines two contradictory words to give them a deeper and more poetic meaning.

-The term bittersweet combines contrasting emotions—bitterness and sweetness—to convey a complex feeling, often associated with nostalgia or moments that are both happy and sad simultaneously.
+The term bittersweet combines contrasting emotions—bitterness and sweetness—to convey a complex feeling.
+It is often associated with nostalgia or moments that are simultaneously happy and sad.

 Similar to an oxymoron, a paradox combines two contradictory ideas in a way that, although illogical, still makes sense.